Pest Control

 If you've ever seen small, dark flies hovering around your drains, sinks, or showers, you may have encountered drain flies.
 These pesky pests are commonly found in damp areas and can be a real nuisance.
 While they don't bite humans or pose a major health threat, they can be extremely annoying because of their constant presence near damp areas in your home.
 If you're wondering how to get rid of drain flies, there are some things you need to learn first.

-This guide from DIY Pest Warehouse will provide you with all the information you need to identify drain flies, understand their behavior, and get rid of them in your home.
+This guide from DIY Pest Warehouse will provide you with all the information you need to identify drain flies and understand their behavior.
+With our support, you can start getting rid of drain flies in your home.
 Keep reading to learn more from industry experts you can trust.

-Drain flies lay eggs in organic matter that is moist.
+Drain flies lay eggs in moist organic matter.
 They can lay 10 to 200 eggs at one time.
 After the eggs are laid, they hatch in approximately two days.
-They spend the next 9 to 15 days as larvae feeding and growing before entering the pupal stage for 20 to 40 hours, after which they are considered adults.
+They spend the next 9 to 15 days as larvae, feeding and growing before entering the pupal stage for 20 to 40 hours, after which they are considered adults.
 The life cycle can take as little as eight days to complete, but it might take up to 24 days under varied environmental and temperature conditions.

 If you want to get rid of drain flies, you have to understand where you're most likely to find them.
 These small flies are often found near moist and organic matter, such as food waste.